Key Investment Criteria

 3. Site Visit

-If MCE’s Portfolio Team determines that the loan is worth pursuing further, a member of the team visits the potential borrower in-person to meet its leadership, review its operations, confirm the accuracy of the submitted information, review processes, and procedures, meet with internal and external auditors, and meet with end beneficiaries.
+If MCE’s Portfolio Team determines that the loan is worth pursuing further, a member of the team visits the potential borrower in-person.

 4. Loan Committee

-If the site visit is successful, MCE’s Portfolio Team drafts and submits a 15 to 25-page Loan Memorandum to MCE’s Loan Committee, which then approves or rejects the loan.
+If the site visit is successful, MCE’s Portfolio Team drafts and submits a 15 to 25-page Loan Memorandum to MCE’s Loan Committee, which then approves or rejects the loan, based on creditworthiness, risk factors, and social impact.
 The Loan Committee is composed of Guarantors and is supported by several expert advisors.
-The Loan Committee looks carefully at the following variables:

 5. Approval, Disbursement, and Monitoring